Hello Québec! There is a lot to learn from what is happening with the Zero Waste movement in Québec, Here is our Zero Waste Shopping Guide: Quebec.

 Le Pavois - EN FR - A non-profit that supports people with mental health challenges to reintegrate professionally.
 There are also staff and volunteer opportunities for community members seeking hands-on professional experience.

-Friperie Méli-Mélo - A second-hand shop that carries a combination of household goods and clothing.
+Friperie Méli-Mélo - A second-hand shop that combines household goods and clothing.

 Related Post: Zero Waste Shopping Guide: Nova Scotia